Family visa to Australia

 NOIM – Notification of intention to marry.

 In some occasions, you may have to apply for a Notification of Intention to Marry (NOIM).
 For example, it is required for the 300 Engagement visa.
 Each state in Australia has different requirements.
-You can check how to obtain the suitable document for the 300 Engagement visa below.
+You can find the suitable document for the 300 Engagement visa below.

 This is what you will need to do: